Masmik/kottans_frontend/README.md

 In the first article was written a plan for studying the Python.
 I think, the general idea of this article is that before starting studying you need to have a general plan that will already be adjusted in the process.
 It will help to see the progress and understand the way how to move on.

 But the second article was really very sensible.
 Earlier I heard a few words about WebSockets and nothing about HTTP2/SSE, after reading I understood the main principles, differences between them.
-And want to try to create and establish WebSockets connection.

 So this lesson really taught me a lot.

+#### **TO DO**

+- [ ] Try to create and establish WebSockets connection
+- [ ] Try to install Linux, nginx, MySQL, PHP (LEMP) stack

 1. Linux Command Line Basics
 ![Linux_Command_Line_Basics_End](task_1/Linux_Command_Line_Basics_End.png?raw=true "Optional Title")